How To Find Local Knife Laws

 In our experience law enforcement personnel are generally not a reliable source for accurate information on knife laws.
 You would want to inquire at the office of the District Attorney or equivalent, for the jurisdiction.
 Ask them to provide the actual language of the prohibition or restriction, as even they may be misinformed.

 The above information is not legal advice and should not be relied upon as legal advice.
 Knife Rights cannot provide legal advice.
-You should consult an attorney for legal advice.
+You should consult an attorney for legal advice, ideally one licensed in the jurisdiction in question.